systechafrica/systechafrica.github.io/administration/userManagement.md

 ## Adding a New User

 Clicking the **New User** button will open a New User Details dialogue box.
-To successfully create a new user, the fields marked with a red asterisk must be filled.
-See the following screenshot.
+To successfully create a new user, the fields marked with a red asterisk must be filled with relevant details as shown in the following screenshot:

 <img  alt="new user image" width="80%" height="auto"  class="center"  src="../media/adfd14.png">

 **Action**

--   Fill in the text fields and select options from other text fields with drop-down menus and then save.

--   Click button **labeled 1** to see all the schemes that the user is allowed to access as will be shown in the next screenshot.
+-   Click **labeled 1** button to see all the schemes that the user is allowed to access as will be shown in the next screenshot.

--   Click button **labeled 2** to see all the sponsors that the user is allowed to access.
+-   Click **labeled 2** button to see all the sponsors that the user is allowed to access.

--   Click button **labeled 3** to see all the classes that the user is allowed to access.
+-   Click **labeled 3** button to see all the classes that the user is allowed to access.

 ## Allowing Schemes Access to Users